zengsihang/zengsihang.github.io/_pages/about.md

 I'm currently seeking for Ph.D. positions in biomedical informatics or computational biology.
 I'm also a highly cooperative researcher.
 You are more than welcome to contact me if you want to know more about me or collaborate with me.

 ## Education
-- Undergraduate at Tsinghua University, China (2019---2023)
+- Undergraduate at Tsinghua University, China, 2019---2023 (expected)
+  - Major: Electronics Engineering; Minor: Statistics
-- Exchange student at KTH Royal Institute of Technology, Sweden (2022)
+- Exchange student at KTH Royal Institute of Technology, Sweden, 2022